beergeek/pipelinedocs/bitbucket-pipelines.md

 Pipelines is able to integrate existing test tools by executing them in-order and watching for exit status codes indicating test failure.
 The deployment of code is handled by the Puppet Code Manager service (formerly R10K) which is responsible for ensuring the desired code is present on your Puppet Master.

 # How Bitbucket Pipelines works
-All testing is carried out inside a docker container which makes it east to replicate and troubleshoot failing builds if required.
+All testing is carried out inside a docker container which makes it easy to replicate and troubleshoot failing builds if required.
 The steps forming a pipeline are described in the file `bitbucket-pipelines.yml` in the top level of a given repository.

 Bitbucket Pipelines executes each step of the defined pipeline and returns the final status as the overall build status, with zero indicating a successful build and non-zero indicating failure.